KrzysztofCzyz/youtube-offline/README.md

 # youtube-offline

-Project dedicated to bring YouTube videos to your offline storage
+Bring YouTube videos to your offline storage

 Currently my project goals are as follows: